All Episodes

 What should take Mr. McCormick?

-Do you agree that the when we get to September and the appropriations process begins, that that is the opportunity we've been looking for?
+Do you agree that when we get to September and the appropriations process begins, that that is the opportunity we've been looking for?

-Well, I I think it'll help.
+Well, I think it'll help.

-That's that's an accomplishment in and of itself.
+That's an accomplishment in and of itself.

 I get it.

-Uh, but I would have held out right there because I think the American people would have supported that.
+But I would have held out right there because I think the American people would have supported that.

-Uh that's where it's not because once again, if the president can give away more than you can save, what's the whole point of this bill?
+Because once again, if the president can give away more than you can save, what's the whole point of this bill?

-Oh, I think you're raising some good points.
+Well, I think you're raising some good points.

 The question is, can we get the 218 votes we need?